Full program description

 The development trainings required for the Montana Family Support Program include:

-- Trauma Informed Care
+- Trauma-Informed Care

-- Children Development and Substance Use
+- Child Welfare and Substance Use **

 - Addressing Stigma and Substance Use **

-- Youth Mental Health First Aid (YMFHA)
+- Youth Mental Health First Aid (YMFHA) - Register for live, online course on webpage

-- Management of Aggressive Behaviors (MOAB)
+- Management of Aggressive Behaviors (MOAB) - Register for live, online course on webpage

-- SBIRT (screening, brief intervention and referral to treatment)
+- SBIRT (screening, brief intervention and referral to treatment) - Register for live, online course on webpage

-- Question, Persuade, Refer with Substance Use (QPR)
+- Question, Persuade, Refer with Substance Use (QPR) - Register for online course with Program Coordinator

 For Questions or More Information